CSCfi/csc-user-guide/docs/data/sensitive-data/sequencing_center_tutorial.md

 ------------------------------------------------
 ```

-Next the project manager uploads this text file to the _animine_keys_ bucket with
+She uploads this text file to the _animine_keys_ bucket with
-the default encryption option on.
+the default encryption option on and then deletes the file from her local computer.

 Now the bucket _animine_keys_ contain objects:
    * animine_crypt4gh.pub.c4gh